Oavo33/new1/README.md

   </div>
 </header><div class="hub-card">
   <h1>Message From The Team</h1>
-  <p>Hi There, From A Local Small Business Owner ,At The Hub We Have A Team Of Your Local Community Members Who Have Built This Hub For Local Community And Local Business To Get Together And Share Eachothers Skills ! </p>
+  <p>Hi There, At The Hub We Have A Team Of Your Local Community Members Who Have Built This Hub For Local Community And Local Business To Get Together And Share Eachothers Skills ! </p>
   <div class="dropdown-container">
     <div class="dropdown">
       <select>